miladd3/vue-simple-password-meter/README.md

 You can use event `score` to use scored number between `0` to `4` that scores password from risky to secure with 4 is a secure password and 0 is risky and between.

-You can use this as a form verification
+You can use this as a form verification tool

 See below example for more detail